Kingdom of East Anglia: Viking attacks and eventual settlement

 In 865, East Anglia was invaded by the Danish Great Heathen Army, which occupied winter quarters and secured horses before departing for Northumbria.
-The Danes returned in 869 to winter at Thetford, before being attacked by the forces of Edmund of East Anglia, who was defeated and killed at Hægelisdun (Note: identified variously as Bradfield St Clare in 983, Hellesdon in Norfolk (documented as Hægelisdun c.
-985) or Hoxne in Suffolk, and now with Maldon in Essex.) and then buried at Beodericsworth.
+The Danes returned in 869 to winter at Thetford, before being attacked by the forces of Edmund of East Anglia, who was defeated and killed at Hægelisdun and then buried at Beodericsworth.
 Following his death Edmund became known as 'the Martyr' and venerated as patron saint and the town of Bury St Edmunds was established there.

 From then on East Anglia effectively ceased to be an independent kingdom.
 Having defeated the East Angles, the Danes installed puppet-kings to govern on their behalf, while they resumed their campaigns against Mercia and Wessex.
 In 878 the last active portion of the Great Heathen Army was defeated by Alfred the Great and withdrew from Wessex after making peace and agreeing that the Danes would treat the Christians equally.
 The treaty between Alfred and Guthrum acknowledged the latter's landholdings in East Anglia.
 In 880 the Vikings returned to East Anglia under Guthrum, who according to the medieval historian Pauline Stafford, "swiftly adapted to territorial kingship and its trappings, including the minting of coins."